instantOS/instantos.github.io/docs/insdot.md

 ```
 This will copy them to the repository.
 By default, dotfile repositories are
 located in `~/.local/share/instant/dots/<repo name>`.
 You can commit, push and
-pull like with normal git repositories because that is hat they are.
+pull like with normal git repositories because that is what they are.

 Once you push new updates to your dotfiles,
 ```